mbkoltai/covid_lmic_model/README.md

 ### Summary

-This repo contains scripts to run model fitting and to extract and visualise the results of fits.
-The scripts are accompanying [this preprint](https://www.medrxiv.org/) (to be uploaded).
+This project is about fitting a SARS-CoV-2 epidemiological model to excess deaths data from Mogadishu (Somalia) during January-October 2020 to estimate the probable date of introduction and the basic reproduction number (R_0) of the pathogen in the region.
+The repository contains the accompanying code to [this preprint](https://www.medrxiv.org/) (to be uploaded).
+The scripts below can be used to reproduce figures in the publication.
 To run simulations you need to download the age-structured compartmental COVID19 model COVIDM, available in several repos, for instance [here](https://github.com/nicholasdavies/newcovid/tree/master/covidm_for_fitting).
 Once COVIDM is downloaded, update the paths to your directory in the scripts below.
 Input data files needed to reproduce simulations can be found in the folder [repo_data](https://github.com/mbkoltai/covid_lmic_model/tree/master/repo_data).
 The paths in the scripts below point to the local folder structure, you will need to change paths to point to *repo_data* instead when using the scripts.